rcandell/wireless-factory-sysml/README.md

 To use the model, MagicDraw 18.4 or later with the SysML plugin is required.
 An HTML report is included for users that do not have access to the MagicDraw software.

+# HTML Report
+The HTML report does not replace the actual modeling tool; however, the HTML report is a valuable tool in visualizing the concepts within the model.
+To open the HTML report, unzip the html-report-x.y.zip file.
+Locate the model.html file and open the file using a browser that supports Active content.
+Internet Explorer (IE) and Firefox will usually support active content natively, but Chrome will not.
+A plugin is available to load active content within Chrome, but IE and Firefox are recommended.
+Either browser may ask for permission to enable active content.
+Permission is required to view the model.

 # Licensing
 Refer to the LICENSE.md file for licensing.